Giu-Bon/Useful-Scripts/Setup/README.md

 ```
 .
 ├── Setup.sh               # The main script
-├── binary.md              # List of binary packages to install via dnf
+├── binary.md              # List of Programms to install via dnf
 └── flatpak.md             # List of Flatpak applications to install
 ```